JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/move-statement/index.md

   **Pro tip:**

-  This shortcut does factor in scope.
+  This shortcut factors in scope.
 You cannot move a statement outside of the scope its contained within.

 ---